NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/ginger-chew.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This chewy ginger candy aids digestion and soothes unsettled stomachs.
-A ginger chew lasts for 1 hour and grants you a +1 item bonus to Fortitude saves against being sickened.  [[Equipment Effects/Effect_ Ginger Chew|Effect: Ginger Chew]]  * * *  **Secondary Effect** `pf2:1`  **Effect** Reduce your sickened value by 1, if any.
-The chew becomes inert."
+A ginger chew lasts for 1 hour and grants you a +1 item bonus to Fortitude saves against being sickened."
-powerTitle1:
+powerTitle1: "Effect"
-actionEconomy1:
+actionEconomy1: "`pf2:1`"
 type1:
 frequency1:
 trigger1:
-mechanics1:
+mechanics1: "Reduce your [[sickened]] value by 1, if any.
+The chew becomes inert."
 powerTitle2:
 actionEconomy2:
 type2: